Cornell University pumpkin prank: Recovery

 Initially, university officials considered removing the pumpkin due to its potential to fall and cause lethal damage, but later decided to "let the pumpkin ooze down the side of the tower, rather than risk someone's life or go to a great deal of expense just to retrieve a pumpkin".

 Plans were made to retrieve the pumpkin on March 13, 1998, the final day before spring break, and 157 days after the pumpkin first appeared.
 This entailed the university's provost, Don Michael Randel, ascending next to the tower in a crane bucket to retrieve the pumpkin, intended to be viewed by hundreds of spectators as well as news media gathered around the tower.
 Celebrations would have included the sale of pumpkin ice cream, commemorative T-shirts, and an ambulance which would have transported the pumpkin to a laboratory where a team of horticultural researchers would have analyzed it.
 A practice run was performed with the crane around 45 minutes prior to when the pumpkin was intended to be removed; at 9:17 am, either a gust of wind or error from the crane operator caused the crane's empty cage to knock the pumpkin off, and it fell 20 ft onto a scaffold that had been put up to repair the tower.
 200 people had gathered by 10 am; they watched Randel instead use the crane to retrieve the pumpkin from the scaffold and give it to a Cornell scientist.

+A contest was held to determine if it was indeed a pumpkin.
+The prize was a semester's worth of textbooks and a copy of a drawing of the Great Pumpkin autographed by Charles Schulz.
 Two weeks later, through analysis of "microscopic slides, videotapes and photographs," a panel of plant biology professors declared the object's validity as a pumpkin.
 The remains of the pumpkin were then freeze-dried and placed in a glass case to be kept in the visitors' center.
 It was later moved to a display of brains in the psychology department and then to the office of professor Barbara Finlay before it decayed completely.